Uncover the magic of Western Australia in a classic Aussie road trip of a lifetime

 How to get around Western Australia

 You will definitely need to hire a car at some point to make the most of your journey.
-We suggest you try Skyscanner Car Rentals (yes they do cars and flights) to compare prices for best rentals (school holidays you can expect car prices to go up and vehicles of your choice to become scarce, especially if hiring from more remote locations).
+We suggest you try Discover Cars or Skyscanner Car Rentals (yes, they do cars and flights) to compare prices for the best rentals (school holidays you can expect car prices to go up and vehicles of your choice to become scarce, especially if hiring from more remote locations).

 Where to Visit in Western Australia

-Western Australia is broadly defined by 6 regions (depending who you ask!).
+Western Australia is broadly defined by six regions (depending on who you ask!).
 Here we’ve got the highlights of what you can expect in each and some useful further reading.

 There are loads of day trips possible from Perth too such as heading to the hills and Mundaring Weir; take a ferry out to Rottnest Island; a boat to Fremantle or up to the Swan Valley; explore the many beachside suburbs or get to know the heart of the city better – Kings Park has a multitude of kids parks, walks and learning centres.